Malaroy123/CCNA-Notes-And-Quiz/Course_Notes/OSI_Model_TCPSuite.md

 - Provides logical addressing (IP Addresses).
 - Provides path selection between source and destination
 - **ROUTERS** operate at Layer 3.
+- IP address is included in layer 3 header (PACKET)

 When Data and the Layer 4 Header arrive in the Network Layer, it receives a Layer 3 Header.